diseraluca/diseraluca.github.io/_posts/2019-03-21-wetting-feet-with-python-c-api.md

 Furthermore, if *Py_DECREF* decrements a refcount to 0, it frees the object memory, not directly but by calling the object destructor trough a function pointer which is stored in the *tp_deallocator* member of its *PyTypeObject*.
 *Py_XDECREF* works exactly like *Py_DECREF* but, while the latter requires its argument to be non-NULL, correctly handles a NULL-argument.

+There exists an x macro for increasing too, *Py_XINCREF*

 We have yet another ( and last ) macro at our disposal in *Py_CLEAR*, which decrements a refcount to 0, frees the object and sets its argument to *NULL* ( while the other decrement macros don't ).
 *Py_CLEAR* like *Py_XDECREF* handles *NULL* arguments ( by doing nothing ).